Travel Guide Maldives: Dhigurah and the remaining island archipelago

 In the Maldives a variety of wildlife can be found, reaching from some mammal species to several reptile, amphibian and bird species to countless fish species.
 The islands are covered with palm and artocarpus trees, and surrounded by magnificent beaches and clear lagoons.

 This is also true for Dhigurah: The small island is bordered by white sandy beaches, while the interior is lush tropical vegetation including numerous palm trees.

 While the island itself is home to a variety of birds, reptiles and amphibians, the crystal clear lagoon surrounding Dhigurah is home to many fascinating fish species.
 Colourful coral reefs, exotic fish, turtles, manta rays, dolphins and even whale sharks can be observed during diving and bathing.

-Water sports enthusiasts and those who want to become water lovers will find Dhigurah a paradise for snorkelling and diving or for exploring with a kayak or stand-up paddle.
+Water sports enthusiasts and those who want to become water lovers will find the Maldives, and therefore also Dhigurah, a paradise for snorkelling and diving or for exploring with a kayak or stand-up paddle.
 There are several diving schools where you can also get official diving certificates.
 Experienced divers will be particularly amazed by a nocturnal dive, during which many wondrous sea creatures and spectacular lighting effects can be admired.

 For those who prefer to enjoy the water passively, the magnificent island beaches are a dream come true.
 Here you can enjoy not only relaxing hours in the white sand, but also breathtaking sunsets.

 If you are interested in some city vibes, you should not miss a visit to the capital Malé.
 Buildings like the Malé Friday Mosque, the Eid Mosque and the Islamic Centre particularly worth seeing.

 Make a contribution to species conservation and help protect vulnerable whale sharks in the Maldives